brainpolislab/TDA-Graph-Mapping-Framework/Application/READme.md

 Following the construction of the normative graph, the subsequent phase entailed the computation of distances between the centroid of each node within the graph and the previously calculated barycenter.
 This distribution of distances will serve as a reference for subsequent analyses.

 With the distribution of distances at hand, the application proceeds with the subsequent mapping of patient samples into the normative TDA graph.
 The patient sample may (a) be accurately mapped inside a node of the graph, (b) remain unmapped within any node of the graph, or (c) be mapped within those "noisy" nodes.
 Notably, owing to the TDA algorithm, it is conceivable for a patient to be mapped inside more than one node of the normative graph.
 In such instances, the centroid of each mapped node is computed, considering also the patient, and subsequently, the distance from the barycenter is calculated for each node.
 Finally, these distances are averaged.
 Alternatively, in situations where a patient is not associated with any node of the graph, it is regarded independently, and subsequently, the distance between the patient and the barycenter is computed.
 Furthermore, in cases involving "noisy" nodes, distances are not computed, and the patient is treated as an outlier.

+A schematic representation of the pipeline described above is presented below:
 ![Mapping Framework application](/Images/framework_application.png)